Make these incredibly juicy Mushroom Burgers with Swiss for your summer picnic and shock your friends and family with how tasty they are.

 - Canola Oil (Or any high-heat cooking oil)

 - Ground Beef.
-Regular ground makes the juiciest burgers typically but lean is fine here because of the juiciness borrowed from the mushrooms.
+Regular ground makes the juiciest burgers typically but lean is fine here because of the juiciness borrowed from the mushrooms (and if you love juicy burgers, you must try my Juicy Air Fryer Turkey Burgers).

 - Worcestershire Sauce.